thebullbrew/BullMint_POLYGON_NFT_OPENZEPPLIN/README.md

 contracts/BullBrewNFT.sol
 ```
 # Description:
-This project contains a Polygon-ready ERC-721 NFT smart contract for the "Bull Brew NFT collection" (feel free to use your own because this is template).
-The contract uses OpenZeppelin’s ERC-721 standard and is designed for deployment on Polygon Mainnet or Polygon Amoy Testnet.
+Production-ready ERC-721 NFT collection for Polygon using Hardhat + OpenZeppelin.

 # What This Contract Does: